chenlabUIUC/U-NetExample/README.md

 Note
 ---------------
-1.The first step is to mount your Google drive and direct to your script location.
+1.The first step is to mount your Google drive and direct to your script location.(provided in the script)
 2.Don't forget to enable the GPU acceleration in Google Colab.

 Revisions